fossterer/fossterer.github.io/Technical/encouraging-commenting-in-python-programming.md

 Hi Python learner,

 The symbol # indicates the start of a comment.
+Comments do nothing indeed and are ignored by the system.
+Why do we write them then?

 You know, programs are not regular English with all their (, ; { and etc. symbols spread all over.